 6. Are there any really good café stops in the southern Peaks?

-I wouldnʼt say there are any ‘destinationʼ cycling cafes (at least none that Iʼve
+I wouldnʼt say there are any ‘destinationʼ cycling cafes (at least none that Iʼve been told about).

 My favourite cycling coffee stops are: